 In June 2009, the Company granted to B2Gold an option (the "Option") to acquire an interest in the Company's entire Nicaragua mineral property portfolio.
 B2Gold had the right to acquire a 60% interest in the Trebol, Pavon and San Jose properties by spending a total of US\$4 million on exploration on any one or more of the properties within 4 years from the date of the agreement.
-When B2Gold has spent the US\$4 million, it would own a 60% interest in all of the properties and a joint venture would be formed whereby each party will contribute its pro-rated share of the exploration costs.

 In addition, B2Gold had the right to review the conceptual gold resource outlined by Meridian Gold on the Pavon vein system, and had the right to decide to put the property into production within a time frame of 3 years.
-After production is achieved, ownership of the Pavon resource area would be transferred 100% to B2Gold, and the Company would receive 40% of the net cash flow generated from the operation.